brewinn/Roadrunner-CellCounter/README.md

 unzipped into the *resources* directory.
 The structure should look like *resources/BBBC005_v1_images/IMAGES*.

+A simple convolutional neural network (CNN) model may be run with `python3 cell_counter/cnn_cellcounter.py`, which will generate and train a CNN model on the synthetic image dataset, then display a graph along with some statistics.

-Only a few tests have been implemented so far.
+Some tests have been implemented.
 They may be run with `python3 run_tests.py`.

 ## Development